dabeastnet/PixelPoSH/README.md

 # PixelPoSH

-PixelPoSH is a PowerShell module that generates customizable graphical backgrounds using System.Drawing in .NET.
-This tool allows users to create images with various graphical patterns like bubbles, concentric circles, stripes, and squares.
+PixelPoSH is a PowerShell module that generates customizable, random backgrounds using System.Drawing in .NET.
+This tool allows users to create images with various graphical patterns like bubbles, concentric circles, stripes, squares and 2 typed of waves.
 It's perfect for quickly generating backgrounds for desktops, websites, or any project that could use a splash of color and creativity.
+PixelPoSH also supports colored text!

 ## Features

 - Generate images with specified width and height.
-- Choose between multiple patterns: bubbles, concentric circles, stripes, and squares.
+- Choose between multiple patterns: bubbles, concentric circles, stripes, squares and 2 types of waves.
 - Add optional text to the image: this can be colored and you can specify textsize.
 - Save images to a specified path in PNG format.
 - `colormind.io` API integration for fetching color palettes.